Wine Tasting in Mexico: Valle de Guadalupe, Baja California

-Growing in popularity amongst Californians and international celebrities is a charming valley just two hours south of San Diego and a short drive north of Ensenada, Mexico - a northern Baja California seaport town.
+Growing in popularity among Californians and international celebrities is a charming valley just two hours south of San Diego and a short drive north of Ensenada, Mexico - a northern Baja California seaport town.

-Valle de Guadalupe, or in English - Guadalupe Valley, offers wine tastings, high-end restaurants and hotels, local eats, and a hybrid of old mission and modern architecture overlooking rolling hills and endless rows of vineyards.
+Valle de Guadalupe, or in English: Guadalupe Valley, offers wine tastings, high-end restaurants and hotels, local eats, and a hybrid of old mission and modern architecture overlooking rolling hills and endless rows of vineyards.

-To make the most out of a getaway weekend in Valle de Guadalupe, pack a layered wardrobe, dirt road-friendly footwear, a hearty appetite, and lots of water (for post-wine hydration, of course).
+To make the most of a getaway weekend in Valle de Guadalupe, pack a layered wardrobe, dirt road-friendly footwear, a hearty appetite, and lots of water (for post-wine hydration, of course).

 When you arrive and realize this isn't Cabo (cue singsong Laguna Beach voice) but the perfect spot for R + R, grab your boo thang or bestie and decide which one of these Valle gems you'll hit up first.